joelouthan/theologic.us/content/posts/resume.md

 ## MINISTRY VISION

 Seeking to glorify Christ by serving his Bride, first and foremost, by preaching and teaching his word.
-My desire is to serve your church as an Interim Pastor in a bi-vocational capacity.
+My desire is to serve your church as either in Pulpit Supply and/or Interim Pastor in a bi-vocational capacity.
 I do this by faithfully preaching Christ crucified, teaching the Scriptures, and under-shepherd your congregation until God provides you with your next pastor.

 ## THE GOSPEL of CHRIST